calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 ### Reducing Noise
 - In 2014, the height of the field goal post was increased by 5ft.
 While this likely didn't materially affect field goal percentages (which btw, would be an interesting A/B test analysis), for this post, we'll omit seasons prior to 2014 to keep everything consistent.
-- We'll also filter out any attempts from more than 63 yards, since only 1 field goal has ever  been made from 64 yards during regular play, and none from further out.
+- We'll also filter out any attempts from more than 63 yards, since only one field goal has ever  been made from 64 yards during regular play, and none from further out.

 Incidentally, Justin Tucker has made a 69-yard field goal during a training camp and has gone on record that he could hit one from 84.5 yards if the “situation was prime”[^justin-tucker-84], so we'll see what's in store for NFL kickers in the future.